Credit Suisse: 2009–2024

 In March 2015, it was announced that Tidjane Thiam, the CEO of Prudential would leave to become the next CEO of Credit Suisse.
 In September 2016, Brian Chin was appointed Chief Executive of Global Markets and joined the executive board of the bank.
 At this time, it was also announced that Eric M. Varvel was appointed president and CEO of Credit Suisse Holdings (USA).

 The collapse of Lehman Brothers resulted in a significant decline in trust and confidence among consumers and market participants in the banking industry.
 The loss in confidence is reflected in the large loss of share prices across the Swiss banking sector after 2008.

-In August 2019, Credit Suisse announced the formation of a new "direct banking" business unit under their Switzerland division (Swiss Universal Bank, SUB), focusing on digital retail products.
+In August 2019, Credit Suisse announced the formation of a new "direct banking" business unit under its Switzerland division (Swiss Universal Bank, SUB), focusing on digital retail products.
 The step is seen as a reaction to the emergence of FinTech competitors such as N26 or Revolut in Switzerland and shall help to better attract young clients.
 In July 2020, Thomas Gottstein, the new CEO of the company, announced restructuring; it was influenced as a result of the trading surge in Q2 of 2020, amid the COVID-19 pandemic.
 The planned restructuring is set "to reduce costs and improve efficiencies" and features some reverts of alterations brought by the previous CEO, Thiam.
 According to Gottstein, "These initiatives should also help to provide resilience in uncertain markets and deliver further upside when more positive economic conditions prevail."